Four Reasons Why Remote Work is Here to Stay

 As a result of giving workers the opportunity to work on their own terms, workers are more motivated and excited to deliver successful projects, without the constraints of a traditional office environment.

-In sum, transitioning the American workplace from in-office to in-home is a positive consequence of COVID-19 for both the employer and employee.
+In sum, transitioning the American workplace from in-office to in-home is positive for both employer and employee.
 Thus, we can anticipate many companies remaining virtual once related restrictions are lifted.

 How to Ease the Transition

 Now that you’re considering staying virtual for the long term, review some of the services provided by Essential Data Corporation.
-It is vital to update policies and procedures for both the protection of the employee and the company.
-EDC can provide some of the best technical writing services available anywhere in the world.
+It is vital to update policies and procedures for both the protection of the employee and the company when transitioning to remote work.
+EDC can provide some of the best technical writing services available anywhere in the world to help with doing this.

 With a dedicated Engagement Manager to help determine exactly what documentation your company requires and technical writers with decades of experience, EDC can provide compelling solutions to address all of your technical writing needs.

-EDC has 30 nationwide remote offices staffed by enthusiastic, experienced, and dedicated Engagement Managers who can select the appropriate technical writers from our proprietary database.
+EDC has 30 nationwide remote offices staffed by enthusiastic, experienced, and dedicated Engagement Managers who can select the appropriate remote technical writing consultants from our proprietary database.
 EDC guarantees quality at every stage of the process.

 Reach out to a local office today for more information!